Large-scale first principles configuration interaction calculations of optical absorption in aluminum clusters: Results and Discussion

-The photoabsorption spectra of these isomers are presented in Figs. \ref{fig:plot-al3-equil}, \ref{fig:plot-al3-iso} and \ref{fig:plot-al3-lin}.
-The corresponding many body wave functions of excited states corresponding to various peaks are presented in Table \ref{Tab:table_al3_equil_tri}, \ref{Tab:table_al3_iso_tri} and \ref{Tab:table_al3_lin_tri} respectively.
+The photoabsorption spectra of these isomers are presented in Fig. \ref{fig:plot-al3-equil}.
+The corresponding many body wave functions of excited states corresponding to various peaks are presented in Table III, IV and V of supporting information \cite{supplementary-material}.
 In the equilateral triangular isomer, most of the intensity is concentrated at higher energies.
 The same is true for the isosceles triangular isomer.
 However, the spectrum of isosceles triangular isomer appears slightly red shifted with respect to the equilateral counterpart.
-Along with this shift, there appears a split pair of peaks at 5.8 eV.
-This splitting of oscillator strengths might be due to distortion accompanied by symmetry breaking.
+Along with this shift, there appears a split pair of peaks at 5.8 eV (VI and VII).
+This splitting of oscillator strengths is due to distortion accompanied by symmetry breaking.
 The absorption spectrum of linear isomer is altogether different with bulk of the oscillator strength carried by peaks in the range 4 -- 5 eV, and, due to the polarization of light absorbed parallel to the axis of the trimer.